Floofies/Differentia.js/CONTRIBUTING.md

 `entry`|Function|(*Optional*) A Call-With-Current-State callback to run with the first iterator state, only once.
 This function cannot return values.
 `main`|Function|A Call-With-Current-State callback to run on every iteraton.
 If this function returns something other than `undefined`, it will be returned to the user's caller.

 `entry` and `main` recieve a single `state` argument, the iterator state flyweight Object, which is a single object the iterator actively mutates per-iteration.
-See documentation for `iddfs` in `README.md` for more information.
+See documentation for *Search Algorithm Iterators* in `README.md` for more information.

 ---

-Your Strategy's `interface` function must call `runStrategy` to use the `iddfs` iterator:
+Your Strategy's `interface` function must call `runStrategy` to use search iterators:

 ### `runStrategy`